I’ll start by saying just this: No one is perfect and the quicker we are to accept this, the better our lives will get.

 I am 100% happy that our society is evolving to such an extent in which we can proudly talk about everything that makes us unique, shaming people for getting plastic surgery is a big no in my view.
 As long as the procedure is done for the right reasons and the person in question understands the risks associated with this, there is nothing wrong with it.

-Moving along, if you are one of those people who are thinking about improving your physical aspect through this method, please take a few minutes to read my list which encompasses some factors you should definitely take in consideration before choosing cosmetic surgery:
+Moving along, if you are one of those people who are thinking about improving your physical aspect through this method, please take a few minutes to read my list which encompasses some factors you should definitely take into consideration before choosing cosmetic surgery:

 1) Properly research a good doctor

-What you should take into consideration are factors such as: experience, portfolio, certification and results.
+What you should take into consideration are factors such as experience, portfolio, certification, and results.
 Social media profiles and the doctor’s website are great ways to find out more about your practitioner.

 Keep in mind that the cost should definitely not be a key deciding factor.
 We all want to pay less for the services we receive, but when it comes to surgical procedures your health is more important than anything.
 Improper treatment could kill you!

 2) Let your doctor know about any supplements you are taking

 The medication you take can affect the way anaesthesia works on the body.
 A bad reaction from anaesthesia combined with other supplements such as diet pills can cause death.

 3) Have reasonable expectations when it comes to the results